syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Number-Formatting.md

 ---
 layout: post
 title: Number Formatting in UWP SfNumericTextBox | Syncfusion®
-description: Learn about the Number Formatting support in the Syncfusion® UWP SfNumericTextBox control using the FormatString property.
+description: The Number Formatting feature in SfNumericTextBox formats the display text on lost focus using the FormatString property for currency and other formats.
 platform: uwp
 control: SfNumericTextBox
 documentation: ug